YuezhenQin/YuezhenQin/README.md

-@Yuezhen Qin is a software developer in Beijing, China.
+@Yuezhen Qin is a software developer from Beijing, China.

 He works on full stack dev.